mwotton/Hubris/README.markdown

 ## Synopsis

-UPDATE: so it now works for fixed length integers, strings and floats.
+UPDATE: so it now works for fixed length integers, strings and floats, as well as arrays.

 anyway, as you can see in the spec, you can use it a little like this: